Skip to content

 The European Convention on Human Rights dimension.
 The V and T v.
 United Kingdom (1999, ECHR) cases, arising from the 1993 murder of James Bulger by two 10-year-old boys, produced a ruling from the European Court of Human Rights that the format of the Crown Court trial was incompatible with the defendants' right to a fair trial under Article 6, given their age and the nature of the adult proceedings.
 This prompted practice directions requiring modified procedures for young defendants in Crown Court.
 The forensic psychologist asked to assess competence to participate in such proceedings must address not only cognitive capacity but also the procedural modifications needed to ensure effective participation.

-The forensic psychologist working in juvenile proceedings may be asked to provide assessments for several distinct purposes: transfer or waiver evaluation (should this young person be tried as a juvenile or an adult?), sentencing mitigation (what developmental and psychosocial factors are relevant to the sentencer?), risk assessment (what is the likelihood of reoffending and under what conditions?), and, in India, the statutory preliminary assessment under JJ Act § 15.
+Forensic psychologists in juvenile proceedings may be asked to assess for several distinct purposes: transfer or waiver evaluation, sentencing mitigation, recidivism risk assessment, and, in India, the statutory preliminary assessment under JJ Act § 15.
 Each purpose generates a different primary question, uses different instruments, and carries different testimony standards.

 Transfer or waiver evaluation.
 In US jurisdictions where judicial waiver to adult court is permitted, the forensic psychologist provides an evaluation addressing the eight Kent factors (Kent v.
 United States, 1966, the first Supreme Court case to address the transfer process): seriousness and violence of the alleged offence, maturity of the youth, prior record, likelihood of rehabilitation within the juvenile system, and the adequacy of the juvenile system to protect the community.
 The Juvenile Adjudicative Competence Interview (JACI), the MacArthur Competence Assessment Tool-Criminal Adjudication (MacCAT-CA), and the SAVRY are commonly deployed.
 The SAVRY (Structured Assessment of Violence Risk in Youth) uses 24 risk factors and 6 protective factors and has the strongest validation record of any juvenile violence risk tool across North American and European samples.